-I highly recommend GetYourGuide but because I have had an amazing experience booking tours through them.
-Bud I’d still recommend you to read everything before you book.
+I highly recommend GetYourGuide because I have had an amazing experience booking tours through them.
+But I’d still recommend you read everything before you book.

 10) See Bravura Dam

 Bravura Dam is a peaceful escape from Lagos and the surroundings are lovely.
-It is 45 minutes drive from Lagos main town, so this is one of the places that you can visit if you rent your car, or if you get an electric bike.
+It is 45 minute drive from Lagos’s main town, so this is one of the places that you can visit if you rent your car, or if you get an electric bike.